Do you spend a great deal of time and energy working out how to fight IBS, and basically just firefighting? Maybe it’s time to change strategy.

 For me, this took a major mind shift.
 I had been used to using my brain – and dragging my body around like a handbag.
 And I didn’t even realize it.

-Changing strategy from “fight IBS” to “feel IBS” is what helped me put IBS behind me.
+Changing strategy from “fight IBS” to “listen to IBS” is what helped me put IBS behind me.

 You can start by consciously taking 10 minutes a day for yourself.
 This is actually really difficult if you are not used to it.
 There is always something else we feel we should be doing, something else to think about.